-Public corporation net borrowing (PCNB) over the financial year-to-date ending 2015 (April 2014 to March 2015) has been revised upward by £0.1 billion due to increases in the estimates of Gross Operating Surplus and Gross Fixed Capital Formation.
+Public corporation net borrowing (PCNB) over the financial year-to-date ending 2015 (April 2014 to March 2015) has been revised upward by £0.5 billion due to new data replacing forecasts in the final quarter.
+These new data decreased the estimate of Interest & Dividends (net) from public sector and increased the estimates of Gross Fixed Capital Formation.